 Prepare for academic success and an exceptional college experience

 Safety.
-For 35 years SuperCamp has provided a safe, secure environment.
+Since its first program in 1982, SuperCamp has provided a safe, secure environment for participants.
 Students remain on campus at all times.
 On day one, we assign them to teams of 10 to 12 campers with a team mentor.
 The nature of our team-building exercises guarantees that your child will immediately feel supported by the team mentor and will quickly form close bonds with other campers.
-We have a trained wellness person (many are registered nurses) at every program who supports the emotional and physical wellbeing of all kids at camp.
+We have a trained wellness person (many are registered nurses) at every program who supports the emotional and physical wellbeing of all particpants.

 Dining.
 Students eat breakfast, lunch and dinner in the university cafeteria.
 Light snacks are provided during the day.

 Our team members are enthusiastic, supportive and committed to positively impacting the lives of our youth.